JackMarelli/CSS-tests-and-snippets/README.md

 # CSS-tests-and-snippets
-Here you will find all of my random css tests.
+Here you will find all of my random css tests and snippets.